In This Guide

 - The skin appears to be healing

-- and hair starts regrowing
+- The hair starts regrowing

 4 Place an Elizabethan collar on your dog.

 An Elizabethan collar, aka an e-collar or cone collar, can prevent your dog from licking the hot spot—and just as importantly, licking the medication off the hot spot.
-This is an important part of treatment, because the hot spot will take longer to heal or may get worse if the dog is allowed to lick it.

 Keep the e-collar on your dog whenever you’re not able to closely supervise them.
 You can take it off when you are cuddling together, for instance, or taking a leashed walk.
-However, you must watch your dog closely and prevent them from licking or chewing at the hot spot at all times when the collar is off.

 5 Monitor your dog for improvement.